-Chesapeake College participates in the following federal financial aid programs: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work-Study Program (FWS), and the Federal Perkins Loan, as well as many Maryland State scholarships and institutional scholarships.
+Chesapeake College participates in the following federal financial aid programs: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), and the Federal Work-Study Program (FWS), as well as many Maryland State scholarships and institutional scholarships.
 We take great pride in keeping our tuition costs low, so we do NOT participate in any loan program, including the Direct loan program.

 All financial aid is awarded on a first come, first served basis, as students meet our priority deadline dates, (as determined by the date the financial aid file is complete with all required documents submitted and accepted) and the student is pre-registered for the upcoming term.
 Awards are generally made for the entire academic year (Fall and Spring semesters) and disbursed on the last day of our stated drop/add period of each term.